ouafi98/geometric_tracking_control_mambo_drone/README.md

 ```
 an implementation of a geometric tracking control law on parrot mambo mini-drone using simulink.
-The control was both tested in simulation and on a real drone.
+The control algorithm was both tested in simulation and on a real drone.
 ```

 ![preview](https://github.com/ouafi98/geometric_tracking_control_mambo_drone/blob/master/gtc_giff.gif)